yoog/ansible-maclaptop/README.md

 ### azurecli
  * install latest azure cli
- * updating can be done from the cli self "az upgrade" (note that this is in preview)f
+ * updating can be done from the cli self "az upgrade" (note that this is in preview)

 ### go
  * install go